The Party Animal: Plot

 After one of these dating debacles, Pondo frightens Studley by shouting "I'd sell my soul for a piece of ass!"
-Meanwhile, the lovely Miranda, (Susanne Ashley), a mysterious girl with supernatural powers who has been observing Pondo's struggles for some time, hears his cry and cryptically acknowledges it.
+Meanwhile, Miranda (Susanne Ashley), a mysterious girl with supernatural powers who has been observing Pondo's struggles for some time, hears his cry and cryptically acknowledges it.
 Some time afterward, Pondo accidentally creates a chemical compound that makes him irresistible to women.
 At first he revels in his new "party animal" prowess; later, exhausted and terrified, he takes to barricading himself in his room to escape the mobs of obsessed women who pursue him everywhere.
 "I have been greedy," he confesses despairingly to Studley, "I am like King Midas; everything I touch turns to poontang!"
 The end of the film is tragic-comic with a metaphysical twist concerning the fate of those ruled by lust.